-2) The Company has entered into operating lease agreements for vehicles used by its employees.
-The lease periods are generally for three years and the payments are linked to the Israeli CPI.
-To secure the terms of the lease agreements, the Company has made certain prepayments to the leasing company, representing approximately three months of lease payments.
+To secure the terms of the car lease agreements, the Company has made certain prepayments to the leasing company, representing approximately three months of lease payments.

-Operating leases cost for rental space and vehicles for the year ended December 31, 2021, 2020 and 2019 totalled \$646, \$633 and \$619, respectively.
+Operating leases cost for rental space and vehicles for the years ended December 31, 2022 and 2021 totaled \$645 and \$646, respectively.

-The operating lease costs include variable lease payments of \$12 in 2021 and \$9 in 2019.
+The operating lease costs include variable lease payments of \$24 in 2022 and \$12 in 2021.